vonneudeck/remarkable-bujo/README.md

 1. Copy the `*.png` files to `/usr/share/remarkable/templates/` on your remarkable using something like
 `scp *.png root@reMarkable:/usr/share/remarkable/templates/.` so that the templates will be on your device.
 Depending on your wifi router you might have to replace `reMarkable` with your reMarkable’s IP.
 You find it on the device under `Menu->Settings->Help->About->Copyright and licenses` on the first page in the last line on the screen.
 Two lines further up you’ll also find the `ssh` **password**.
 1. Either copy the `templates.json` from this repo to your remarkable or edit your existing `templates.json` on your device so that your device becomes aware of the new templates.
 If you already have added custom templates, you will have to edit.
-Otherwise just copying should be okay with firmware version 2.4.1.30. and 2.5.0.27 It is safer to make a backup now using `scp root@reMarkable:/usr/share/remarkable/templates/templates.json backuppath/.` and it only takes seconds.
+Otherwise just copying should be okay (tested with firmware version 2.4.1.30., 2.5.0.27 and 2.8.0.98) It is safer to make a backup now using `scp root@reMarkable:/usr/share/remarkable/templates/templates.json backuppath/.` and it only takes seconds.
 After making the backup
 **either**
     * Copy the `templates.json` from this repo `scp templates.json root@reMarkable:/usr/share/remarkable/templates/.`
 **or**